beyond2013/DBS/tutorialspoint/concurrencycontrol.md

+# Concurrency Control

 In a multiprogramming environment where multiple transactions can be executed simultaneously, it is highly important to control the concurrency of transactions.
 We have concurrency control protocols to ensure atomicity, isolation, and serializability of concurrent transactions.
-Concurrency control protocols can be broadly divided into two categories −
+Concurrency control protocols can be broadly divided into two categories:

- ** Lock based protocols**
+ 1. Lock based protocols

- ** Time stamp based protocols**
+ 2. Time stamp based protocols

 ## Lock-based Protocols

 Database systems equipped with lock-based protocols use a mechanism by which any transaction cannot read or write data until it acquires an appropriate lock on it.
-Locks are of two kinds −
+Locks are of two kinds:

- **Binary Locks** − A lock on a data item can be in two states; it is either locked or unlocked.
+ **Binary Locks**: A lock on a data item can be in two states; it is either locked or unlocked.

- **Shared/exclusive **− This type of locking mechanism differentiates the locks based on their uses.
+ **Shared/exclusive **: This type of locking mechanism differentiates the locks based on their uses.
 If a lock is acquired on a data item to perform a write operation, it is an exclusive lock.
 Allowing more than one transaction to write on the same data item would lead the database into an inconsistent state.
 Read locks are shared because no data value is being changed.

-There are four types of lock protocols available −
+There are four types of lock protocols available:

 ## Simplistic Lock Protocol